As previously said, the TOURNAMENT was often a pretext to show the power and richness of a lord compared to others.

 Renato d’Angiò himself, although he lists a series of rules in his treaty, explains that such rules had to be codified by the lord organizing the event.
 Our regulations are based on this principle.

-Blows STRICKEN in the following body parts are considered valid:
+Blows STRICKEN in the following body parts are considered valid (1 point), ARMS, LEGS, CHEST ancd HEAD (excluding tip shots).

 In the event of simultaneous blows, the points are awarded only if the blows had started before the referee’s call.

-In the event of simultaneous blows, the points are awarded on the difference of the blow.
+In the event of simultaneous blows, both shots are canceled and no points are awarded .

 Upon the referees’ whistle, the men-at-arms must stop all actions and retreat into their own corner.